 The recent outbreak in tornadoes seems to be an indication that our weather has become more extreme than any other time in memory.
 In fact, the last five years are the five years in U.S. history with the highest insured losses from thunderstorms and their effects, said Robert Hartwig in a Washington Post article, president of the Insurance Information Institute, a trade association for the insurance industry.

 Having seen the recent devastation from tornadoes to property and people’s lives, many are considering installing storm shelters.
-When we may think of a storm shelter, we think of the type that Dorothy’s family entered in the beginning of the movie The Yellow Brick Road.
+When we may think of a storm shelter, we think of the type that Dorothy’s family entered in the beginning of the movie The Wizard Of OZ (thanks Mike S!).
 However, there are several types of storm shelters.
 Common examples are shelters built above ground or a safe room inside the home or garage.

 Windows would be an appropriate and functional element in an above ground shelter.
 However, you cannot install just any type of window.
 You will want to make sure any windows you put into a storm shelter or safe room are tornado-resistant.
 Tornado-resistant Windows provide the needed protection from the elements while letting people see what is happening outside of the shelter.
 It also allows for daylighting, which is a benefit both when using the space as a shelter and also as a multipurpose area during other non-critical times.

 LightWise Hurricane and Tornado Resistant glass block windows from Eastern Glass Block are attractive and easy to install.
 You get privacy and light aesthetics that you can only get with Glass Block.